opendocsg/slw-judgments-backfill/2017_SGHC_3/report.md

 **The law on unconscionability**

-21     The law on unconscionability as a basis for restraining the calling on a performance bond is settled, and is set out in the Court of Appeal’s decision in _BS Mount Sophia Pte Ltd v Join-Aim Pte Ltd_ [2012] 3 SLR 352 (“ _Mount Sophia_ ”) in the following paragraphs:
+21     The law on unconscionability as a basis for restraining the calling on a performance bond is settled, and is set out in the Court of Appeal’s decision in _BS Mount Sophia Pte Ltd v Join-Aim Pte Ltd_ <span class="citation">[2012] 3 SLR 352</span> (“ _Mount Sophia_ ”) in the following paragraphs:

  18 It is settled law that unconscionability, as distinct from fraud, is a ground upon which the court can grant an injunction restraining a beneficiary of a performance bond from calling on the bond ...